 Entrances to Seville Cathedral

-The entrance to Seville cathedral for individuals are on the south side of the church off the Plaza del Triunfo with the exit via the Orange Tree Courtyard to the north.
+The main entrance to Seville cathedral for individuals is on the south side of the church off the Plaza del Triunfo with the exit via the Orange Tree Courtyard to the north.
+It is the Puerta del Lagarto (sometimes also referred to as Puerta de Cristrobal).

-Admission for religious services are via smaller doors at the front and rear of the church.
-Groups often use a separate entrance near the Giralda tower.
+Admission for religious services is via smaller doors at the front and rear of the church.
+Groups often use a separate entrance near the Giralda tower (now also used by online tickets).
 Some tours use the San Miguel Gate on Avenida de la Constitucion.